Task routing

 This is the practical heart of Synergy: some platforms lead, others strengthen the call.

-Use Synergy when you want one report that answers which platforms are active, what each one is good at, and where combining them produces a better outcome.
+Use Synergy when you want one report that answers which platforms are active, what each one is good at, and where combining them might produce a better outcome.
+The key word is might: this surface is still experimental.

 nerviq synergy-report --format markdown